Vortex dynamics in trabeculated embryonic ventricles: Immersed Boundary Method

-For the mathematical model, the parameters values were chosen to keep the dimensionless frequency fixed at 0.10 for the pulsatile simulations.
-The $Re$ was varied by changing the kinematic viscosity, $\nu = \mu / \rho$.
-The computational parameters are found in Table(\ref{Fluid_Parameters}).
-For the simulations, the $Re_{sim}$ is calculated using a characteristic length of $w_{AV}$ and a characteristic velocity set to $V_{in}$ (steady inflow) or $\frac{1}{2} V_{in}$ (pulsatile inflow).
-The simulations were performed for $Re_{sim} = {0.01, 0.05, 0.1, 0.5, 1, 5, 10, 20, 30, 40, 50, 100}$.
-The stiffness of the target tethering points were chosen the minimize the deformations of the boundary, i.e, to keep it rigid, and was directly correlated to $Re$.

-We used an adaptive and parallelized version of the immersed boundary method, IBAMR \citep{BGriffithIBAMR,Griffith:2007}.
+We used an adaptive and parallelized version of the immersed boundary method, IBAMR \citep{BGriffithIBAMR,Griffith:2007}, to perform the simulations involving the highly idealized trabecular models, for both the steady inflow and pulsatile inflow cases.
 IBAMR is a C++ framework that provides discretization and solver infrastructure for partial differential equations on block-structured locally refined Eulerian grids \citep{MJBerger84,MJBerger89} and on Lagrangian (structural) meshes.
 IBAMR also includes infrastructure for coupling Eulerian and Lagrangian representations.

 The Eulerian grid on which the Navier–Stokes equations were solved was locally refined near the immersed boundaries and regions of vorticity with a threshold of $|\omega| > 0.05$.
 This Cartesian grid was organized as a hierarchy of four nested grid levels, and the finest grid was assigned a spatial step size of $dx = D/1024$, where $D$ is the length of the domain.
 The ratio of the spatial step size on each grid relative to the next coarsest grid was 1:4.
 The temporal resolution was varied to ensure stability.
 Each Lagrangian point of the immersed structure was chosen to be $\frac{D}{2048}$ apart (twice the resolution of the finest fluid grid).